EvilFreelancer/1c-repository-maker/README.md

 # 1C Repository Maker

-A collection of scripts to create a repository of deb packages 1C.
+A collection of scripts to create a repository of deb or rpm packages 1C.

-    sudo apt-get install libhtml-tokeparser-simple-perl